abhineet123/MTF/Config/ReadMe.md

 		Possible Values:
 			0: Mean Corner Distance or MCD error - mean euclidean distance between the corners of the two bounding boxes
 			1: Center Location Error or CLE - euclidean distance between the centroids of the two bounding boxes
-			2: Jaccard Error - ration of intersection to union between the two bounding boxes
+			2: Jaccard Error - ratio of intersection to union between the two bounding boxes

 	 Parameter:	'reinit_at_each_frame'
 		Description: